teiwei2003/cosmos-sdk/docs/ja/architecture/adr-045-check-delivertx-middlewares.md

 type Response struct {
 	GasWanted uint64
 	GasUsed   uint64
-	// MsgResponses is an array containing each Msg service handler's response
-	// type, packed in an Any.
-This will get proto-serialized into the `Data` field
-	// in the ABCI Check/DeliverTx responses.
+	/.MsgResponses is an array containing each Msg service handler's response /.type, packed in an Any.
+This will get proto-serialized into the `Data` field /.in the ABCI Check/DeliverTx responses.
 	MsgResponses []*codectypes.Any
 	Log          string
 	Events       []abci.Event